로고

 JUNG Taewon

-After working for the operation manager of cinema outlet, Jung turned his career into film distribution at Dongsoong Art Center in 2006.
-At the same year, he joined JINJIN Pictures and is currently working for distribution and acquisition of arthouse & independent films.
+After beginning his career as a cinema operations manager, JUNG transitioned into film distribution at Dongsoong Art Center in 2006.
+In the same year, he joined JINJIN Pictures, where he currently oversees the distribution and acquisition of arthouse and independent films.

 JU Hee

-Ju Hee is actively working as Vice President for ARTNINE, a dedicated art theater, and ATNINE FILM.
-She earned a Ph.D. degree from a Japanese university in 2005 with a dissertation on “The Structure of Youxia: Focusing on 1960s Toei Yakuza Films”.
-After returning to Korea in 2007, she joined ATNINE FILM and had curated at the Pink Film Festival until 2009, while gaining experience as a programmer.
-At ATNINE FILM, she focused to introduce globally acclaimed and artistically significant films and documentaries to Korea, such as Mommy, The Act of Killing, Another Round, and Dogman.
-In the Korean market, she has contributed to the diversity of cinema through the investment and distribution of independent and art films such as House of Hummingbird, Maggie, Coming to You, I am More, Kim Min-young of the Report Card, and The Hill of Secrets.
-Recently, she has also participated in re-releasing timeless masterpieces such as The Sacrifice, Merry Christmas Mr. Lawrence, Melancholia, and Crash, rediscovering the value of classic films.
-She is expecting Korean independent and art films to be released, including When This Summer is Over, 3670, 1980 Sabuk, and Horoomon.
+She earned a Ph.D. degree from a Japanese university in 2005 with a dissertation on "The Structure of Youxia: Focusing on 1960s Toei Yakuza Films".
+After returning to Korea in 2007, she joined ATNINE FILM and curated at the Pink Film Festival until 2009, while gaining experience as a programmer.
+For the past 20 years, she has focused on introducing globally acclaimed films such as The Hunt, Mommy, Nymphomaniac, Leto, Another Round, Dogman, and Two Seasons, Two Strangers and artistically significant documentaries like The Act of Killing, For Sama, Life is Fruity, and Soup and Ideology to Korea.
+In the Korean market, she has contributed to the diversity of cinema through the investment and distribution of independent and art films such as The World of Us, House of Hummingbird, Maggie, Kim Min-young of the Report Card, An Old Lady, Snowball, The Hill of Secrets, Time to Be Strong, and 3670.
+Recently, she has also participated in re-releasing timeless masterpieces such as The Sacrifice, Tokyo Story, Crash, and The Last Emperor, rediscovering the value of classic films.
+She is expecting Korean independent and art films to be released, including Funky Freaky Freaks, HOROOMON, and On the Heights.

 Contact Us